parasolW/Naive-Bayes-classification/README.md

 # Naive-Bayes-classification

-Political tweet classifier that attained an accuracy of 0.73958% in a private Kaggle competition.
+Political tweet classifier that attained an accuracy of 0.73958% in a Kaggle Prediction Competition.